Penbrook, Pennsylvania: Parks

 Penbrook Park is an 8.5 acre recreational area in the southeast corner of the borough and contains ball fields, a large wooden play structure, basketball courts, concession stand, and a picnic pavilion.
 It was also the home of the former Penbrook Swim Club.
 The park is connected to the Capital Area Greenbelt, a 20 mi link to Riverfront Park and other regional parks.

 Little Valley Park with 1.5 acre was given to the community in 1960 by S. Merl Mosby, who reclaimed a Depression-era landfill with more than 2,000 loads of dirt from nearby Edgemont.
 It contains a ball field, a play structure with a large purple dinosaur, baseball field and basketball courts and is located near East Harrisburg Cemetery and the St. Margaret Mary school.

+Elm Street Station Park is located adjacent to the Penbrook Borough Office.
+The park offers a play structure, seating, a rain garden, and a total body fitness exercise system.

 Reservoir Park, with 85 acre, is adjacent to the southwest border of the borough, with Levitt Performing Arts Pavilion and the National Civil War Museum.

 Since 1952, the Penbrook Athletic Association has led the community's recreational programs.